 But even Wok, who has participated in this industry, has come to see the injustice of treating a wild animal or really anyone this way.

 Luckily, Thailand has been developing a strategy for protecting and replenishing Asian elephant populations.
 Since 2002, the Elephant Reintroduction Foundation has been releasing formerly captive elephants back to the large wild forests, which are protected from poachers by the Forestry Department.

-So far, 110 elephants have been successfully released in these forests, according to Patricia Sims, director of “When Elephants Were Young,” and some of these elephants have even started families: 12 baby elephants have been born to formerly captive elephants in the wild.
+So far, 110 elephants have even started families: 12 baby elephants have been born to formerly captive elephants in the wild.
 Other countries (like Cambodia, Laos, and Myanmar) are even starting to follow Thailand’s example of reintroducing these elephants.

 “This film has been five years in the making,” Sims told The Dodo in an email, “and we are thrilled to be able to bring some light to the complexity of the human-elephant relationship in Thailand — not only through the story of Wok and Nong Mai — but also by portraying what the critical issues are for endangered Asian elephants as a species.”

 If you know someone who might like this, please click “Share!”